amirjalali65/PQCisogenyGroupKey/README.md

 $ make
 ```
 ## Contributors
-This library is designed and developed by Amir Jalai (ajalali[at]linkedin.com)
+This library is designed and developed by Amir Jalali (ajalali[at]linkedin.com)